nerdingitout/serverless-sentiment/README.md

 It will take you around 30 minutes to complete this tutorial.
 ## Steps
 - Create Cloudant Service on IBM Cloud
+- Install OpenShift Serverless Operator
 - Login to your OpenShift Cluster
-- Install OpenShift Serverless Operator
 ## Create Cloudant Service on IBM Cloud
-## Login to your OpenShift Cluster
 ## Install OpenShift Serverless

 You can install the OpenShift Serverless Operator using the OperatorHub in your OpenShift dashboard.
 Use Update Channel version 4.5